AppFlowy-IO/AppFlowy-Docs/appflowy/product/appflowy-ai-ollama.md

 <figure><img src="../../.gitbook/assets/use_deepseek.png" alt=""><figcaption></figcaption></figure>

 If you attempt to use a model that hasn't been downloaded, AppFlowy will display a "model not found" message.
-You can download the model and then reopen the setting.
+You can download the model and then reopen Settings.

 <figure><img src="../../.gitbook/assets/model_not_found.png" alt=""><figcaption></figcaption></figure>